Wilfrid Scawen Blunt

 Wilfrid Scawen Blunt (17 August 1840 – 10 September 1922), sometimes spelt Wilfred, was an English poet and writer.
 He and his wife Lady Anne Blunt travelled in the Middle East and were instrumental in preserving the Arabian horse bloodlines through their farm, the Crabbet Arabian Stud.

-He was best known for his poetry, which appeared in a collected edition in 1914, and also wrote political essays and polemics.
-He became additionally known for strongly anti-imperialist views that were still uncommon in his time.
+Blunt was best known for his poetry, which appeared in a collected edition in 1914, and also wrote political essays and polemics.
+He became additionally known for strongly anti-imperialist views that were relatively uncommon in his time.

-Their poets who write big of the “White Burden.”
-Trash!

-The White Man’s Burden, Lord, is the burden of his cash.